Animated show hopes to make ‘reading an adventure’ for Black, brown St. Louis kids

 "We're community-owned, we're community-licensed. ...
 We want to be representative of the community we service."

-Only about 30% of all Missouri students read at grade level, Carr says: "If you're not learning to read by third grade, you get left behind.
+Only about 42% of all Missouri third-graders read at the proficient or advanced level, Carr says: "If you're not learning to read by third grade, you get left behind.
 You typically don't graduate on time, you typically have other struggles in life.
 I think early education is something every person in St. Louis should care about and want to help change."

 Literacy crisis